adrianrdntnu/IDATA2304-Project-Group13/README.md

 Group Project

 ## General idea:
 Creating an application that gets temperature inputs from a greenhouse, visualizes the data on a graph/timeline, and gives a response in case the temperature deviates to a harmful value for the plants in the greenhouse.

+The application is intened to be used by an administrator over the greenhouse and monitor its values without having to be present at the greenhouse.

 ## Methods used:
 ### 1. MQTT broker